mprevot/ReviewNdepend/README.md

 Here comes the necessity of Ndepend as static code analyser to understand better differents aspects of the program, and have quite specific requests about the code.

-Ndepend is quite rich and has many already implemented **rules**, **quality gates**, **issues**.
-Those rules are totally transparent, they can be changed, and we can implement new ones.
+Ndepend is quite rich and has many already implemented **rules**, **quality gates**, and **issues**.
+Those rules are totally transparent: they are open source, they are commented and explained, they can be changed, eg., to match our interpretation of **too big**, and _we can implement new ones_ !

  In version 2017.2 there was many "false positives", and it was corrected in 2017.3, but actually all those metrics, thresholds are kind of personnal and depend on your style, organization needs, and so on.

 ## How does Ndepend work ?
 The power of linq into static analysis.